xanadu-lang/xinterp/README.md

-# xinterp
+# Xinterp

-An interpreter for assigning dynamic semantics to Xanadu
+An interpreter for assigning dynamic semantics to the d3-level syntax of ATS3/Xanadu

 ## Build Status